xnightless/Shadownetwork/README.md

-You can NOT deploy to Netlify, Cloudflare Pages, Github Pages or any other static Web Host.
+You can NOT deploy to  Cloudflare Pages, Github Pages or any other static Web Host.

 Note Join our Discord Server for more options & tutorials.